gen-js/generator-genjs/README.md

 npm install -g yo generator-genjs
 ```

-# Create a new project
+# Create a GenJS project

 In an empty folder, create the GenJS project :
 ```